ron-est/Fitness-Edge/README.md

 # MIT License

-Copyright (c) 2012-2020 Scott Chacon and others
+Copyright (c) 2012-2020 Ronald Esteban and others

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the